bmoren/p5.collide2D/README.md

 #### collideDebug()
 ######collideDebug(debugMode, size, color)
 Enables collision debug mode.
 Draws an ellipse at the collision point between objects on screen where applicable and calculable.
-Takes optional size and color parameters, default is white and 10px.
 + collideDebug() is applicable to the following:
 + [collideLineCircle()](#collidelinecircle)
 + [collideLineLine()](#collidelineline)